ChrisCodesThings/color-object/README.md

 ### Parameters
 - *color* (optional):

 If omitted, a random color is generated.
 If `true`, a random dark color is generated, if `false`, a random light color.
 A specific color can be specified as a CSS hex color code or as an array.

+> Note, if an invalid color is specified, the color defaults to black.

 ## Examples